Gerald Levert: Death

-On November 10, 2006, Gerald Levert was found dead in his bed at his house in Cleveland, Ohio.
-Initial reports stated that Levert had died of an apparent heart attack, but the autopsy report conducted by the Cuyahoga County coroner's office concluded that Levert's death was caused by a fatal combination of prescription narcotics and over-the-counter drugs.
-The drugs in his bloodstream included the narcotic pain relievers Vicodin, Percocet, and Darvocet, along with anxiety medication Xanax and two over-the-counter antihistamines.
+On November 10, 2006, Levert was found dead in his bed at his home in Cleveland, Ohio, at age 40 Initial reports stated that Levert had died of an apparent heart attack, but the autopsy report conducted by the Cuyahoga County coroner's office concluded that Levert's death was caused by a fatal combination of prescription narcotics and over-the-counter drugs.
+The drugs in his bloodstream included the narcotic pain relievers Vicodin, Percocet, and Darvocet, the anxiety medication Xanax, and two over-the-counter antihistamines.
 The autopsy also revealed that Levert had pneumonia.
 The official cause of death was acute intoxication, and the death was ruled accidental.
-Gerald Levert was 40 years old.
-Following the disclosure of Gerald Levert's cause of death, a family spokesman stated that all the drugs found in Levert's bloodstream were prescribed to the singer.
+Following disclosure of Levert's cause of death, a family spokesman stated that all the drugs found in Levert's bloodstream were prescribed to the singer.
 Levert was taking the pain medication because of chronic pain from a lingering shoulder problem and surgery in 2005 to repair a severed Achilles tendon.

 Personal life

-Gerald Levert dated singer Miki Howard from 1985 to 1989.
+Levert dated singer Miki Howard from 1985 to 1989.
 In 2003, Levert had a relationship with singer Kandi Burruss.
-They had no children together.
 Levert had three children: LeMicah, Camryn, and Carlysia.

 Carlysia, an aspiring singer, appeared on the MTV series My Super Sweet 16, with her father in 2005.
-His father is the third cousin of Cleveland Cavaliers basketball star, Caris LeVert.
+His father is the third cousin of Cleveland Cavaliers basketball player Caris LeVert.

 Shortly before his death, Levert completed work on what would be his final album, In My Songs.
 The album was released on February 13, 2007.
 In June 2007, a book Gerald was working to complete entitled, I Got Your Back: A Father and Son Keep it Real About Love, Fatherhood, Family, and Friendship, was released.
 The book was initially planned as a tie-in for a Levert album of the same name.
-I Got Your Back explores Gerald and Eddie's father/son relationship, the necessity of male bonding, and importance of repairing fractured families.
+I Got Your Back explores Gerald and Eddie's father/son relationship, the necessity of male bonding, and the importance of repairing fractured families.
 Levert was also working on a reality show in which he was losing weight along with 12 of his female fans, who were training with him at his palatial home.